The best buys for your tiny garden (that will actually fit)

 1. Outdoor shelving unit

 Limited floor space?
 Use walls instead!
-This shelving unit is the perfect perching spot for smaller potted plants, adding greenery even when actual grass is limited.
-The minimalist design will take you miles away from your noisy London postcode and off to a balcony somewhere in Europe... (teleportation not guaranteed).
+A shelving unit gives the perfect perching spot for smaller potted plants, adding greenery even when actual grass is limited.
+Load yours up with trailing plants like ivy or string of pearls for extra aesthetic points.

 2. Hanging plants

 ...and when your walls get too covered, use the ceiling!
-If you have any form of canopy/ pergola/ random pipework in your garden, use the height to add hanging plants via these ceramic hanging planters.
-We can't get enough of the geometric print.
+If you have any form of canopy/ pergola/ random pipework in your garden, use the height to add hanging plants via ceramic hanging planters.
+Look out for printed pots to add extra personality to your outdoor space.

 3. Patterned seat cushions